Chapter 24 (song)

-"Chapter 24" is a song from Pink Floyd's 1967 album The Piper at the Gates of Dawn.
+"Chapter 24" is a song by the English rock band Pink Floyd released on their 1967 album The Piper at the Gates of Dawn.
 This song was one of several to be considered for the band's "best of" album, Echoes: The Best of Pink Floyd.
 It was the second song recorded for the album.

 Composition

 It was written by Syd Barrett and its lyrics are inspired by text from chapter 24 of the ancient Chinese tome I Ching (The Book of Changes).

 I Ching

 The translation Barrett referenced is not known, but phrases from the lyric can be found in the Richard Wilhelm and Cary Baynes translation of 1950, and the Legge translation of 1899.
 The former is more poetic, but the latter has greater detail.
 Chapter 24 explains the significance of the Fû (复, means "returning") hexagram.